 By Glen Sparks

 Sandy Koufax won 27 games in 1966, struck out 317 batters, and posted a career-low1.73 ERA.
 In his final start for the Los Angeles Dodgers, he gave up one earned run in six innings, in Game 2 of the ’66 World Series.

 Soon after, he called a press conference for Nov.
-18 at the Beverly Wilshire Hotel.
-One of the greatest left-handed pitchers in baseball history announced his retirement, six weeks shy of his 31st birthday.
+18. One of the greatest left-handed pitchers in baseball history announced his retirement, six weeks shy of his 31st birthday.
 His elbow hurt like the devil, arthritis had kicked in, and he wanted to play golf.

-Flashbulbs popped at the Beverly Wilshire, reporters scribbled notes, and Koufax said, “I have taken too many pills and too many shots.” … “I’ve got a lot of years to live after baseball, and I would like to live with the complete use of my body.”
+Flashbulbs popped at the Beverly Wilshire Hotel, reporters scribbled notes, and Koufax said, “I have taken too many pills and too many shots.” … “I’ve got a lot of years to live after baseball, and I would like to live with the complete use of my body.”
 No one from the L.A. front office attended the press conference.